jelhan/croodle/README.md

 ## Development

-`ember serve` generates a development build of Croodle and starts a server listening on `http://localhost:4200` which is serving it.
+`pnpm run start` generates a development build of Croodle and starts a server listening on `http://localhost:4200` which is serving it.
 If source files are changing, a rebuild and reload is triggered.